55 Rapid-Fire Icebreaker Activities For Any Group

 Talent Show

-Team members are given a chance to name and share the talent of their choice.
-This game enables the members to share the skills they have.
+Everyone given a chance to name and share the talent of their choice.
+This game enables participants to share the skills they have.

 Personal Coat of Arms